grdnrio/pwx-deploy/kubernetes/autopilot/README.md

 `terraform apply --auto-approve`

 ## Environment
+- kube config is set on the masters, no sudo required
+- storkctl is setup on the masters
+- there's a repo of demo app manifests pulled onto each master

+## AutoPilot Demo
+There are options to use postgres or cockroachdb as a demo.
+Using both will cause slowdowns.

 - There is a postgres benchmark deployment called 'pgbench', edit this deployment and increase the replicas to '1' to start filling the volumes
 - There are deployment options for CockroachDB, the 1 node instance is running by default
     - `/tmp/cockroach-db-1node.yaml` - deploys 1 instance of CockroachDB with 3 PX replicas